The financial

 any serious attempt to reign in the financial system risks destabilizing the whole regime of accumulation, which constantly

 needs financialization to soar to ever higher levels.
-The only things

 that could conceivably be done within the system to stabilize the economy, Sweezy stated at Harvard in 1994, would be greatly